DAFoam/DAFoam.github.io/pages/mydoc/mydoc_developer_guide_background_try.md

 // Find and access a specific patch (e.g., "lid" patch for the moving lid) label patchI = patches.findPatchID("lid");

-// if lidPatchID >=0, the name "lid" is found in constant/polyMesh/boundary,
+// if patchI >= 0, the name "lid" is found in constant/polyMesh/boundary,
-// otherwise lidPatchID = -1 (there is no "lid" patch) if (patchI >= 0) {
+// otherwise patchI = -1 (there is no "lid" patch) if (patchI >= 0) {
     // Access the velocity field on this patch const Foam::fvPatchVectorField& UPatch = U.boundaryField()[patchI];